UGI Corporation (UGI) Stock: A Value Analysis - News Heater

 Many brokerage firms have already submitted their reports for UGI stocks, with Mizuho repeating the rating for UGI by listing it as a “Neutral.”
 The predicted price for UGI in the upcoming period, according to Mizuho is $38 based on the research report published on April 26th of the current year 2023.

-Volatility was left at 2.24%, however, over the last 30 days, the volatility rate increased by 2.04%, as shares sank -0.44% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -6.36% lower at present.
+Volatility was left at 2.37%, however, over the last 30 days, the volatility rate increased by 2.77%, as shares surge +0.07% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -4.36% lower at present.

 Insider Trading